HeyPuter/docs/src/Hosting/list.md

 None

 ## Return value
-A `Promise` that will resolve to an array of all [`subdomain`s](/Objects/subdomain/) belonging to the user that this app has access to.
+A `Promise` that will resolve to an array of all [`Subdomain`](/Objects/subdomain/) objects belonging to the user that this app has access to.

 ## Examples